Tredence announces the launch of Tredence Studio, a proprietary enterprise innovation platform | Business

 - India

-Tredence Studio helps enterprises build a unique competitive advantage by empowering every employee to innovate, test, and execute solutions for a wide range of business problems.
-"Last-mile adoption of AI has always been our strength.
-Now, we're extending that to innovation as well," said Soumendra Mohanty, COO and Chief Innovation Officer at Tredence.
+Tredence Studio helps enterprises build a unique competitive advantage by empowering every employee to innovate, test, and execute solutions for a wide range of business problems. ''Last-mile adoption of AI has always been our strength.
+Now, we're extending that to innovation as well,'' said Soumendra Mohanty, COO and Chief Innovation Officer at Tredence. ''With Tredence Studio, enterprises will have the ability to re-imagine analytics interventions across customer touchpoints and business processes to drive sustainable business outcomes'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)